 For any organization, ensuring that your vendors are able to meet your requirements and expectations is critical.
-However, this is not just a matter of choosing partners and then passively waiting for them to delight or disappoint: how you manage your vendor relationships can have a major influence on whether they succeed or fail.
+However, this is not just a matter of choosing partners and then passively waiting for them to delight or disappoint: how you manage your client vendor relationships can have a major influence on whether they succeed or fail.

 One action customers can take to improve vendor performance is to consistently collect feedback from internal stakeholders.
 This proactive approach increases visibility into your vendor’s performance throughout the contract lifecycle, and ultimately enhances the business relationship.

-Let’s delve into the nitty-gritty details of how feedback can improve vendor relationships with the explore the top 3 reasons to keep your lines of communication open.
+Let’s delve into the nitty-gritty details of how feedback can improve client vendor relationships with the explore the top 3 reasons to keep your lines of communication open.

 - It helps clarify expectations between yourself and vendors